personalizedrefrigerator/jekyll-hematite-theme/_posts/2022-05-16-example-post-3.md

 title: "Example post 3"
 tags:
  - example
+ - test
 ---

 The Hematite theme supports creating blog posts.
-At present, it doesn't support `tag`s...
+It now supports `tag`s!
+Try clicking on one of the tags associated with this document.